jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   - **Railways vesting** is defined in section EZ 68 (Definitions) for the purposes of sections CW 65, EZ 64 to EZ 67, and YC 18C (which relate to New Zealand Railways Corporation restructure)
   - **ratio instalment date** means an instalment date of a person who uses a GST ratio for a tax year, and is an instalment date for a payment in relation to which no amount of use of money interest or penalties apply other than a late payment penalty or a shortfall penalty
   - **real property** includes a permit as defined in the Crown Minerals Act 1991
+  - **rebuilding** —
-  - **rebuilding** is defined in section CZ 29(5) (Accommodation expenditure: Canterbury earthquake relief) for the purposes of that section
+    (a) is defined in section CZ 29(5) (Accommodation expenditure: Canterbury earthquake relief) for the purposes of that section:
+    (b) is defined in section CZ 29B (Accommodation expenditure: North Island flooding events) for the purposes of that section:
+    (c) for the purposes of subpart FP (Tax relief for emergencies), includes— (i) extending, repairing, improving, subdividing, or converting any land, infrastructure, or other property; and (ii) rebuilding communities
   - **recognised exchange** , at any time,—
     (a) means a recognised exchange market in New Zealand or anywhere else in the world that at the time has the features described in paragraphs (c) to (e); and
     (b) includes a recognised exchange market that at the time is approved for the purposes of this definition by the Commissioner, having had regard to the features described in paragraphs (c) to (e); and